JunhoAn0702/Survey-Test-System/README.md

 2. Import the project into eclipse, and then run.
 3. a test.txt file is added for test purpose.

+## UML/Design

+Please see the UML diagram, UML.pdf, in this directory.

 ## Running the tests

 You can run tests by loading the test.txt file.